ItsAlexIK/Bingo/README.md

 ## ✨ Features

 - ✅ Click to select/deselect Bingo cells
 - 📝 Import custom Bingo phrases by pasting 25 lines of text
+- 🔢 Line-numbered import for improved navigation and clarity when entering phrases
 - 📋 Export current board and marks as plain text (copied to clipboard)
 - 🎉 Automatic Bingo detection (rows, columns, diagonals)
 - 💾 Persistent selection stored in browser `localStorage`